patcon/polislike-opinion-map-painting/README.md

 - "include moderated statements" checkbox
   - [ ] auto-refresh report
   - [ ] save to "share" state
-- [ ] add option to render vote-scaling as color gradient (not just opacity)
 - [ ] opacity slider at 100% should be fully opaque
 - [ ] Add an "eraser" color to unselect
 - [ ] Add undo/redo buttons